 The marathon taper is an odd little monster.

 Some runners love it.
-Others, myself included, hate it.
-I tend to go stir crazy during the taper.
+Others (myself included) hate it.
+I tend to go stir crazy.

 Less running means I’ve lost my main stress relief outlet just as the pre-race stresses start to kick in at full force.

 It took me a few cycles through the marathon taper to realize that if I feel really crappy (especially in the last few days), I’ve done the taper right.